Emotion Cognizance Improves Health Fake News Identification: Related Work

 \subsection{Fake News Detection}

-Owing to the emergence of much recent interest in the task of fake news detection, there have been many publications on this topic in the last few years.
-A representative and a non-comprehensive snapshot of work in the area appears in Table~\ref{tab:lit}.
-As may be seen therein, most efforts have focused on detecting misinformation within microblogging platforms using content, network (e.g., user network) and temporal (e.g., re-tweets in Twitter) features within the platform itself \cite{anoop2019leveraging}; some of them, notably \cite{wu2018tracing}, target scenarios where the candidate article itself resides outside the microblogging platform, but the classification task is largely dependent on information within.
-An emerging trend, as exemplified by \cite{ma2017detect,wu2018tracing}, has been to focus on how information propagates within the microblogging platform, to distinguish between misinformation and legitimate ones.
-Unsupervised misinformation detection techniques \cite{zhang2017detecting,zhang2016distance} start with the premise that misinformation is rare and of differing character from the large majority, and use techniques that resemble outlier detection methods in flavor.
-Of particular interest is a recent work \cite{guo2019exploiting} that targets to exploit emotions for fake news detection within microblogging platforms.
-This makes extensive usage of the {\it publisher emotions}, the emotions expressed in the content, and {\it social emotions}, the emotions expressed in responses, in order to improve upon the state-of-the-art in fake news detection accuracies.
-To contrast with this stream of work on fake news detection, it may be noted that our focus is on the health domain where information is usually in the form of long textual narratives, with limited information on the responses, temporal propagation and author/spreader/reader network structure available for the technique to make a veracity decision.
+Of particular interest are recent works, \cite{bhutani2019fake} that make use of sentiment scores and \cite{guo2019exploiting} that targets to exploit emotions for fake news detection within microblogging platforms by extensive usage of {\it publisher emotions} (emotions expressed in the content) and {\it social emotions} (emotions expressed in the responses) to improve upon the state-of-the-art in fake news detection accuracies.
+To contrast with these stream of works on fake news detection, it may be noted that our focus is on the health domain where information is usually in the form of long textual narratives, with limited information on the responses, temporal propagation, and author/spreader/reader network structure available for the technique to make a veracity decision.